-Arsenal are owned by American Stan Kroenke, who not only had to replace the longest tenured coach in English football but also the club’s chief executive as former executive Ivan Gazidis left his post to take the same job with AC Milan in Italy.
+Arsenal is owned by American Stan Kroenke, who not only had to replace the longest-tenured coach in English football but also the club’s chief executive as former executive Ivan Gazidis left his post to take the same job with AC Milan in Italy.

-Having finished 6th last season and out of the Champions League was well short of organizations ambitions and as such will look to rebound this season.
-Unlike other big names clubs in Europe who recycle managers constantly Arsenal have been under the direction of one manager for so long that it will be interesting to see how they approach the Emery era.
-Much like Wenger, Emery is committed to a fast pace brand of attacking football, and the striker tandem on Pierre-Emerick Aubameyang and Alexandre Lacazette will be asked to lead this team to success.
+Having finished 6th last season and out of the Champions League was well short of the organization’s ambitions and as such will look to rebound this season.
+Unlike other big names clubs in Europe who recycle managers constantly Arsenal has been under the direction of one manager for so long that it will be interesting to see how they approach the Emery era.
+Much like Wenger, Emery is committed to a fast-paced brand of attacking football, and the striker tandem on Pierre-Emerick Aubameyang and Alexandre Lacazette will be asked to lead this team to success.

-Arsenal have never been short of big name players.
-Legendary goalkeepers like David Seaman, tenacious defenders including Terry Neil and Sol Campbell, classy midfielders such as Patrick Viera and Dennis Bergkamp and top class strikers like Ian Wright and Thierry Henry are among the greats that the Gunners have featured over their decorated history.
+Arsenal has never been short of big-name players.
+Legendary goalkeepers like David Seaman, tenacious defenders including Terry Neil and Sol Campbell, classy midfielders such as Patrick Viera and Dennis Bergkamp and top-class strikers like Ian Wright and Thierry Henry are among the greats that the Gunners have featured over their decorated history.